Fake Twitter accounts posing as Black Trump supporters appear, reach thousands, then vanish

 Researchers call fake accounts featuring supposed Black users “digital blackface,” a reference to the now-disgraced tactic of White people darkening their faces for film or musical performances intended to mimic African Americans.

 Many of the accounts used profile pictures of Black men taken from news reports or other sources.
-Several of the accounts claimed to be from members of groups with pro-Trump leanings, including veterans, police officers, steel workers, businessmen and avid Christians.
+Several of the accounts claimed to be from members of groups with pro-Trump leanings, including veterans, police officers, steelworkers, businessmen and avid Christians.
 One of the fake accounts had, in the place of a profile photo, the words “black man photo” — a hint of sloppiness by the network’s creators.

 “It’s asymmetrical warfare,” said Linvill, lead researcher for the Clemson University Media Forensics Hub.
 “They don’t have to last long.
 And they are so cheap to produce that you can get a lot of traction without a whole lot of work.
 Thank you, Twitter.”

-Linvill said he found some evidence of foreign origins of the network, with a few traces of the Russian cyrillic alphabet appearing in online records of the accounts.
+Linvill said he found some evidence of foreign origins of the network, with a few traces of the Russian Cyrillic alphabet appearing in online records of the accounts.
 One account previously tweeted to promote an escort service in Turkey, Linvill found.

 But overall, the origins of the coordinated effort are hard to know.
 What distinguished the accounts were their similarity to each other, the content they tweeted and the remarkable reach they achieved in a few days of activity.
 Several also followed each other.